-We have well established on-going partnerships across many European countries, through British Council sponsored projects and other links, and with our partner schools further afield in countries such as China, India and Japan.
+The school has well established educational partnerships across many European countries as well as partner schools further afield in countries such as China, India and Japan.

 Taking part in international projects helps students prepare themselves as global citizens, and to become more aware of social, economic and political issues that affect people across the world.
 Students develop the desire to want to make a difference, by sharing what they know with their peers, and making their views known across the school and the wider community.

-International activities within school have investigated the disparity between the rich and poor, individuals, communities and countries, how to improve access to health, and the ‘right to education’.
-These are live issues which are debated in class and in the PHSE programme.
+International activities within school have included investigating the disparity between the rich and poor, individuals, communities and countries, how to improve access to health, and the ‘right to education’.
+These are live issues which are debated in class and in the PSHE programme.
 Students who have a bigger picture of world affairs are better able to make a contribution, and to make their voices heard.

-Students at Saint Gregory’s also have many opportunities to travel abroad on project visits or on curriculum trips in many subjects such as Sports, the Arts, Languages, History, Geography and Business Studies.
+Students at Saint Gregory’s also have many opportunities to travel abroad on curriculum trips in many subjects such as Sports, the Arts, Languages and Humanities.

-In 2017, our vast range of international activities was recognised by successful reaccreditation of the British Council’s Full International School Award in 2023.
+The school’s vast range of international activities was recognised by successful reaccreditation of the British Council’s Full International School Award in 2023.
 Examples of how the curriculum is extended globally, with internationalism being embedded at Saint Gregory’s, can be found below: